Current Procedural Terminology: Criticism of copyright

-CPT is a registered trademark of the American Medical Association, and its largest single source of income.
+CPT is a registered trademark of the American Medical Association (AMA) and its largest single source of income.
 The AMA holds the copyright for the CPT coding system.
 However, in Practice Management v.
 American Medical Association the U.S. Court of Appeals for the Ninth Circuit held that while the AMA owned the copyright, it could not enjoin a competitor on the basis that the AMA had misused its copyright.
 Practice Management had argued that the publication of the CPT into federal regulation invalidated the copyright; the general debate around copyright and regulation access was revived in 2012 by a petition motivated by an Administrative Conference of the United States recommendation.

+In 2001, Senate Minority Leader Trent Lott criticized what he labeled as the AMA's "monopoly" over the CPT codes for preventing "comparison shopping" by patients and for contributing to rising healthcare costs.

 Despite the copyrighted nature of the CPT code sets, the use of the code is mandated by almost all health insurance payment and information systems, including the Centers for Medicare and Medicaid Services (CMS), and the data for the code sets appears in the Federal Register.
 It is necessary for most users of the CPT code (principally providers of services) to pay license fees for access to the code.

-In the past, AMA offered a limited search of the CPT manual for personal, non-commercial use on its web site.
+In the past, AMA offered a limited search of the CPT manual for personal, non-commercial use on its website.
 CPT codes can be looked up on the AAPC (American Academy of Professional Coders) website.